rmourey26/onyx/README.md

     - SUPABASE_JWT_SECRET="Your supabase JWT secret"
     - NEXT_PUBLIC_SUPABASE_URL="Your supabase project URL"
     - SUPABASE_SERVIC_ROLE_KEY="Your supabase service role key"
+    - NEXT_PUBLIC_ATN_KEY="Your AllThatNode API Key" This key is used along with the Zetachain integration.
+To obtain your own key create an account at allthatnode.com, setup a zetachain node, and find your api key from settings.
   - Ensure your Supabase tables match the tables and types found in '@/lib/supabase'.
   - Add authorized development and production URL's to Supabase URL config.

 ## Run
 - Development server: